failmap/failmap/docs/source/topics/running_a_remote_worker.md

 be secured very well or inject fake results (or other terrible things :)).

 ## How to start the worker
-1: Install Docker, see here: https://docs.docker.com/install/
+1: Install Docker, see here: https://docs.docker.com/install/.
+1 (optional): If you don't want to run the script as root, install docker with the option not to require root to start containers.

 2: Obtain a .p12 file from us, you can do so by asking here: https://gitter.im/internet-cleanup-foundation/Lobby or sending a mail to info@faalkaart.nl

 3: Go to a directory of your choosing, and place the .p12 file there.

+4: Rename the .p12 file to client.p12.

-Logs will be created in this directory.
+5: Logs will be created in this directory.

-4: Start the worker:
+6: Start the worker:
 ```bash
 curl -s https://gitlab.com/failmap/failmap/raw/master/tools/faalwerker.sh | /bin/bash
 ```